GriffintheFolf/GriffintheFolf/README.md

 # Why, hello there.

-I'm Griffin.
-I am an 18-year-old high school student with an interest in systems administration and networking.
+My name is Griffin.
+I am an 18-year-old student with an interest in systems administration and networking!

 You can find out more at my site, [folf.gay](https://folf.gay).